xhera83/FreeRTOS-Transceiver/README.md

 - [ ] Multi-reader-queue (Can be set up, but not tested and certainly not as secure as other types)

-There is also a multi-sender-queue in the blockdiagram above, where 'Task_Data_1', 'Task_Data_2' and 'Task_Data_3' are the senders.
-'Task_DataProcessor' is the receiver, although it is important to mention that he does not know who the senders on the multi-sender-queue are.
+There is also a Multi-Sender-Queue in the block-diagram above, where 'Task_Data_1', 'Task_Data_2' and 'Task_Data_3' are the senders.
+'Task_DataProcessor' is the receiver, although it is important to mention that he does not know who the senders on the Multi-Sender-Queue are.
 So in case that 'Task_DataProcessor' wants to talk to the senders, it must open a seperate connection to each of them.

 ## A brief look under the hood of the library <a name="briefLookInto"></a>
 In the following blockdiagram you can see a very short **incomplete** description about the internal library structure.
-Each communication line has its seperate rx buffers of length ```FRTTRANSCEIVER_MAXELEMENTSIZEONQUEUE```, but only ```queue length``` positions in buffer will be in use (because we read max. ```queue length``` amount of data into rx buffers...new data will be inserted into the buffer if old one is released first)
+Each communication line has its seperate rx buffer of length ```FRTTRANSCEIVER_MAXELEMENTSIZEONQUEUE```, but only ```queue length``` positions of the buffer will be in use (because we read max. ```queue length``` amount of data into rx buffers...new data will be inserted into the buffer if old one is released first)

 ![FreeRTOS-TransceiverUnderTheHood](https://github.com/xhera83/FreeRTOS-Transceiver/blob/main/documentation/diagrams/FreeRTOS-TransceiverUnderTheHood.JPG?raw=true)